edanliahovetsky/BLine-GUI/README.md

-# FRC Path Tuning Planner GUI
+# BLine-GUI
+Check out 🔧 **[BLine-Lib](https://github.com/edanliahovetsky/BLine-Lib)** for conceptual documentation and general overview.

-An editor and simulator for tuning FRC robot paths, built with PySide6.
+An editor and simulator for tuning BLine paths, built with PySide6.

 ## Requirements